wp-plugins/hcard-vcard-generator-wordpress-plugin/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-Given a user ID, this plugin will generate appropriate miniformat compatible hCard and downloadable vCard formats for users.
+Given a user ID, this plugin will generate appropriate microformat compatible hCard and downloadable vCard formats for users.

 == Description ==

-The hCard & vCard Generator plugin was created to solve one specific problem, generating mini formats compatible hCards from WordPress users and companion vCards for downloading purposes.
+The hCard & vCard Generator plugin was created to solve one specific problem, generating microformats compatible hCards from WordPress users and companion vCards for downloading purposes.

 The plugin also beefs up the user profile section with new fields for organisation, job title, phone and mobile numbers